legendary-mich/moonpipe/README.md

 // output: [ 4 ]
 ```

-The names of the 2 special asynchronous operators that I haven't mentioned so far are **poolTap** and **poolMap**.
+The names of the 2 special asynchronous valves that I haven't mentioned so far are **poolTap** and **poolMap**.
 These 2 let you run a specified number of promises concurrently.
-The `poolSize` parameter is the first parameter to these operators.
+The `poolSize` parameter is the first parameter to these valves.
 ```javascript
 const { MoonPipe } = require('moonpipe')
 const mp = new MoonPipe()